 EPS indicates a firm’s earnings for investors, divided by the company’s number of remaining shares.
 Earnings per share is perhaps most optimal when comparing EPS rates of publicly traded firms operating in the same industry.

-How to find earnings per share?
-Investors can find a company’s quarterly and yearly EPS by visiting the firm’s investor relations page on its website or by plugging in the stock’s ticker symbol on major business and finance media platforms.
+If you’re wondering how to find earnings per share, investors can find a company’s quarterly and yearly EPS by visiting the firm’s investor relations page on its website or by plugging in the stock’s ticker symbol on major business and finance media platforms.

 Basic and Diluted EPS

-Basic EPS.
-This figure includes all of a publicly traded company’s outstanding stock shares.
+Basic earnings per share, or basic EPS, includes all of a publicly traded company’s outstanding stock shares.

-Diluted EPS.
-This figure includes all of a company’s outstanding stock shares and investable assets like stock options, stock warrants, and other forms of convertible investments tied to a company’s financial performance that could become common stocks one day.
+Diluted earnings per share, or diluted eps, includes all of a company’s outstanding stock shares, plus its investable assets, like stock options, stock warrants, and other forms of convertible investments tied to a company’s financial performance that could become common stocks one day.

 One big takeaway for both EPS models is that any major deviation between basic and diluted EPS calculations should be considered a warning sign to investors, as it indicates that a company’s use of convertible securities is complicated and still in flux.